MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-get-started.md

   - D365FS
 ---

-# Get started with Dynamics 365 Field Service mobile Power App
+# Get started with Field Service (Dynamics 365) mobile app

-The Dynamics 365 Field Service mobile Power App is a mobile app designed and optimized for technicians to view Dynamics 365 Field Service work orders, customer assets, accounts, and contacts.
+The Field Service (Dynamics 365) mobile app is a mobile app designed and optimized for technicians to view Dynamics 365 Field Service work orders, customer assets, accounts, and contacts.
 Different than Field Service Mobile (see the following feature comparison), this alternative mobile app is built on Microsoft's Power Platform as a [model-driven app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview) and is customizable to your business needs with the same admin console as all Dynamics 365 business apps.

-Available natively for Apple iOS and Google Android phones and tablets, the Dynamics 365 Field Service mobile Power App offers technicians many capabilities they need to perform onsite customer service, such as:
+Available natively for Apple iOS and Google Android phones and tablets, the Field Service (Dynamics 365) mobile app offers technicians many capabilities they need to perform onsite customer service, such as:

 - A calendar view of assigned jobs
 - Support for picture, video, and asset barcode scanning